yvonnesarah/image-search-app/README.md

 # image-search-app

 ## Description
 The Image Search Web App that lets you search for any desired image.
 You can enter your search query and receive results accompanied by a description.
 The app is responsive and displays images in a single column on smaller ones.
 Using the Unsplash API, the app fetches up to 1000 unique and non-repetitive images.
-The modern CSS design ensures a fast and responsive user experience, making it enjoyable to search for cats, dogs, or any image.
+The modern CSS design ensures a fast and responsive user experience, making it enjoyable to search for cats, dogs or any image.

 ## Prerequisites
-N/A
+Unsplash API key

+## Features
+* Search for images using keywords.
+* Display image results in a grid format.
+* Responsive design for mobile and desktop use.

 ## Technologies Used
 Built with: